Termination of Employment Because of Unlawful Discrimination

 State laws make it illegal for employers to make decisions that are motivated by an employee’s age.
 Federal law also limits age-related lawsuits to persons who are 40 years of age or older.

-Many actions by an employer can indicate that age was a motivating factor in a decision that affected an employee or multiple employees.
-Often there are indications of age discrimination when an employee has been loyal and dedicated to an employer for a long period of time but is terminated or subjected to disparate age-related treatment alone or toward other older employees by a new supervisor or manager.
+Many employer actions can indicate that age was a motivating factor in a decision that affected an employee or multiple employees.
+Often, there are indications of age discrimination when an employee has been loyal and dedicated to an employer for a long period of time, but is terminated or subjected to disparate age-related treatment alone or toward other older employees by a new supervisor or manager.

 Religious Discrimination

 Employers may not be familiar with their obligations concerning an employee’s religion or religious practices.
-Under federal and newly enacted law in New Jersey, religion does not mean only mainstream or organized religions.
-Rather, an employee need only have a religious belief, common or uncommon in the community, which is sincerely held.
+Under federal and newly enacted New Jersey law, religion does not mean only mainstream or organized religions.
+Rather, an employee needs only to have a sincerely held religious belief, whether common or uncommon in the community.

 There are several basic religious issues recognized by federal law that employers need to understand and address.